8ta4/spam/README.md

 - The keyword `rejected`.

 This makes the `decision` column a sum type.

-When you see a date, that's the recommended send date; the tool itself doesn't send anything.

 The `reason` column will be there to tell you why the `gatekeeper` made its call.